Bridgeport & Port Jefferson Ferry

-The Bridgeport & Port Jefferson Steamboat Company, commonly referred to as the Bridgeport & Port Jefferson Ferry is a ferry company that operates ferry service across Long Island Sound, between the city of Bridgeport, Connecticut and the Long Island village of Port Jefferson, New York.
-Founded in 1883, it is one of the oldest continuously-operating ferry companies in the United States.
+The Bridgeport & Port Jefferson Steamboat Company, commonly referred to as the Bridgeport & Port Jefferson Ferry, is a privately owned transportation company that operates a passenger and vehicle ferry service across the Long Island Sound, between the city of Bridgeport, Connecticut, and the Long Island village of Port Jefferson, New York.
+Founded in 1883, it is one of the oldest continuously operating ferry companies in the United States.

 Service

-The Bridgeport & Port Jefferson Ferry operates between Port Jefferson, NY and Bridgeport, CT, and the service currently consists of three vessels and two terminals.
-Each vessel contains a dual-level car deck with capacity ranging from 85 to 120, with capacity often selling out on summer weekends.
+The Bridgeport & Port Jefferson Ferry operates between Port Jefferson, NY and Bridgeport, CT, and the service currently consists of four vessels and two terminals.
+Each vessel contains a dual-level car deck with capacity ranging from 85 to 120, with capacity often selling out on summer weekends and holiday sailing periods.
 Onboard amenities include a bar (branded the Steamboat Lounge), food service, restrooms, and both indoor and outdoor seating.

 Travel time across Long Island Sound is approximately 1 hour and 15 minutes.